Tom Taylor (cricketer, born 1994)

-Thomas Alex Ian Taylor (born 21 December 1994) is an English first-class cricketer, active since 2014, who plays for Northamptonshire.
-Born in Stoke-on-Trent, he is a right-handed batsman who bowls right arm medium-fast pace.
+Thomas Alex Ian Taylor (born 21 December 1994) is an English first-class cricketer, active since 2014, who plays for Worcestershire.
+Born in Stoke-on-Trent, he is a right-handed batter who bowls right arm medium-fast pace.
 He previously played for Derbyshire, making his debut on 8 June 2014 in the 2014 County Championship against Leicestershire.
 He made his Twenty20 debut on 29 August 2020, for Leicestershire in the 2020 t20 Blast.
+From 2021 to 2023 he played for Northamptonshire.